ichisemasashi/readHyLang/Automate_the_Boring_Stuff_with_Python/09_ReadingAndWritingFiles.md

 For example, create a file named *sonnet29.txt* in the same directory as *hello.txt* and write the following text in it:

-When, in disgrace with fortune and men\'s eyes,\
+When, in disgrace with fortune and men's eyes,\
 I all alone beweep my outcast state,\
 And trouble deaf heaven with my bootless cries,\
 And look upon myself and curse my fate,